-Randy Rasmussen is BCHA’s Advisor for Public Lands & Recreation.
+Randy Rasmussen is BCHA’s Director for Public Lands & Recreation.
 He succeeded BCHA’s legendary Dennis Dailey of Pinedale, Wyoming, who recruited and endorsed securing Randy as his replacement.

 Randy began with BCHA in 2012, and shifted to full-time with BCHA in 2014.
 One of his primary roles is assisting BCHA’s Executive Committee and state organizations to advance initiatives and strengthen partnerships in order to perpetuate the common sense use and enjoyment of horses and pack stock in America’s back country and Wilderness areas.